 As I’m writing this post, I’m reflecting on a lot of past thoughts and experiences with comparing myself to others.
-In reality, I do this often and I get zero benefit from it.
+In reality, I do this often and I get zero benefits from it.

 This past week has actually been the worst for me when it comes to comparing myself to others.
 When I feel lost or negative about a certain thing, I end up doing a ton of research and online work to get to the root of my problems and also how I can fix my issues.